ginstrom/paladin-novel/epub-master.md

 She gestured toward the streets below, where the evening market was in full swing.
 Humans and dwarves and elves moved freely among the stalls, buying and selling and simply enjoying each other's company.
 Children of different races played together in the squares, their laughter echoing off the ancient stones.

 "Six months ago, this would have been impossible," Elena continued.
-"Now it's just Tuesday evening in Darach."
+"Now it's just Tuesday evening in Blackwater."

 Gond smiled, feeling some of his tension ease.
 She was right—they had accomplished something remarkable, even if it was far from perfect.